-If the viral load measurement is high, it generally indicates that HIV is present and replicating.
+If your viral load measurement is high, it generally indicates that HIV is present and replicating.
 Initial, untreated, and uncontrolled HIV viral loads can range as high as one million or more copies/mL.

-In someone who is receiving antiretroviral treatment (ART), a high viral load means that the treatment is not effective.
-People who do not respond to treatment will likely have their therapy changed.
-They should undergo HIV drug resistance testing to help in the selection of an alternative therapy.
+If you are receiving antiretroviral treatment (ART), a high viral load means that the treatment is not effective.
+If you are not responding to treatment, then it will likely be changed.
+You should undergo HIV drug resistance testing to help in the selection of an alternative therapy.

-Viral loads that are consistently less than 200 copies/mL indicate that the virus is adequately suppressed and that the risk of disease progression is low.
-Nevertheless, an undetectable viral load in someone who has a diagnosed HIV infection does not mean that the person is cured; it means only that the level of HIV RNA is currently below the threshold needed for detection by the test.
+Viral loads that are consistently less than 200 copies/mL indicate that your virus is adequately suppressed and that the risk of disease progression is low.
+Nevertheless, an undetectable viral load in someone who has a diagnosed HIV infection does not mean that your HIV infection is cured.
+It means only that the level of your HIV RNA is currently below the threshold needed for detection by the test.

-Changes in viral load can often be more important during HIV monitoring than a single test result.
-An increasing viral load indicates either that the infection is getting worse or that the virus has developed resistance to the drugs that are being used for therapy and are no longer effective.
-A decreasing viral load indicates improvement, treatment effectiveness, and suppression of the HIV infection.
+Changes in your viral load can often be more important during HIV monitoring than a single test result.
+An increasing viral load indicates either that your infection is getting worse or that your virus has developed resistance to the drugs that are being used for therapy and are no longer effective.
+A decreasing viral load indicates improvement, treatment effectiveness, and suppression of your HIV infection.